Artificial intelligence (AI), automation and robotics are all making inroads into manufacturing.

 “The problem has been that the whole issue of AI and robotics has been seen in very one-dimensional terms: what will happen to people’s jobs?
 In fact, the wider perspective is more complex, more challenging, but also means more opportunities.”

-A PwC survey has recently suggested that around 30% of UK jobs could feel the impact of automation and AI.
+A PwC survey suggested that around 30% of UK jobs could feel the impact of automation and AI.

 “This doesn’t mean these jobs will simply disappear, however, but rather they will change as a result of AI.
 It will be a key task of HR to help employees adjust and adapt to these kind of changes.”